similarweb/statusbay/docs/how-to-use.md

-# How To Use
+## How To Use

-### After the initial setup those are the different features when writing an application deployment:
+### Deployment Example
+After you've installed and configured StatusBay, lets take a look at this deployment example:

 ```yaml
 ---